 What works in tackling loneliness?

-We are often asked this question; however older people are often wrongly treated as a homogeneous group, and solutions are often not possible to standardise.
+We are often asked this question, but older people are not a homogeneous group, and solutions are often not possible to standardise.
 This is an area of research that needs more work and debate.
 The most robust piece of research on this so far (Cattan, 2005) concludes there are three broad characteristics of a good loneliness intervention:

 - Start with individual – their interests, the type of experience they are facing: isolation or loneliness?